s-kline/PhysIO-scripts/README.md

 	Depending on how long before or after the actual scan time the physio measurement was running, this batch might throw an error when using the first dicom as a timestamp, the you need to adjust the individual subject batch to use the last dicom.

-	Sometimes using first or last dicom will get different results (for example someskipped heartbeats or none) presumably because the 'overhanging' end of the physio file can be noisier than the start.
+	Sometimes using first or last dicom will get different results (for example some skipped heartbeats or none) presumably because the 'overhanging' end of the physio file can be noisier than the start or vice versa.
-	The current procedure is to try both ways and then take the period of time that generates the best regressors (aka no warnings or less skipped heartbeats)
+	The current procedure is to use the first dicom as a default and try the last if there are any problems.
+Then choose the period of time that generates the best regressors (aka no warnings or less skipped heartbeats)

 	If there are less than 20 skipped heartbeats you can turn on post-hoc selection  in the individual subject batch and mark them by hand.